peteroupc/CBOR/docs/PeterO.BigInteger.md

     public long longValueChecked();

-Converts this object's value to a 64-bit signed integer.
+Converts this object's value to a 64-bit signed integer, throwing an exception if it can't fit.

 <b>Returns:</b>